 It can be quite an alarming and painful experience when you accidentally rip off your acrylic nail and take a chunk of the real nail with it.
-If you’re like most people, you may be wondering if your acrylic nail ripped off real nail will it grow back, or what your options are in order to restore your natural nails.
+If you’re like most people, you may be wondering if your acrylic nail ripped off real nail, will it grow back, or what your options are to restore your natural nails?
 In this post, we’ll discuss whether a ripped off nail can grow back and how to make sure they do so quickly and effectively.

 Acrylic Nail Ripped Off Real Nail Will It Grow Back?